akatranlp/hsfl-master-ai-cloud-engineering/README.md

 kubectl apply -f ./kubernetes/monitoring/kube-state-metrics
 ```

-- our grafana dashboard is located at `./kubernetes/monitoring/grafana/dashboard.json`
+Our grafana dashboard is located at `./kubernetes/monitoring/grafana/dashboard.json`, which includes graphs to check the current memory-usage and cpu-utility aswell as the incoming and outgoing network traffic.

 ## Authors